 To mitigate the above risks, it is recommended that the employer: (a) have a valid CR or CLA, which clearly and expressly stipulate the reasons of employment termination, which have not yet been specified under the Labor Law and GR 35; and (b) have a Human Resources Team understanding the employment termination procedures and implementation, so that the employer can correctly interpret the regulations and implement the employment termination properly.
+Additionally, for companies with labour unions, clear communication and a strong relationship between the employer and the labour union are essential to ensure that all employment terms and conditions are implemented in good faith, thereby mitigating potential risks and issues.

-23. Are any legal changes planned that are likely to impact the way employers in your jurisdiction approach termination of employment?
+24. Are any legal changes planned that are likely to impact the way employers in your jurisdiction approach termination of employment?
 If so, please describe what impact you foresee from such changes and how employers can prepare for them?